Luos-io/Documentation/src/pages/luos-technology/node/luos.md

 ## Robus

-As already mentioned, the nodes have the capability to communicate with each other thanks to a specific part of Luos, Robus.
+As already mentioned, the nodes can communicate with each other thanks to a specific part of Luos, Robus.

 Robus is the communication protocol provided by Luos and the low layer of Luos technology.
-It is responsible for functionalities like the communication initialization between the different nodes, the messages' management ([message format control](../message/message.md), TX, and RX), the memory allocation, the topology [detection](../services/routing_table.md) and for the attribution of messages to the suitable handling level.
+It is responsible for functionalities like the communication initialization between the different nodes, the messages' management ([message format control](../message/message.md), TX, and RX), memory allocation, topology [detection](../services/routing_table.md), and attribution of messages to the suitable handling level.

-These functionalities are analyzed in the next pages.
+These functionalities are described in the following pages.

-### How the communication works?
+### How does communication work?

-In the level of a node, the communication is achieved by receiving and sending [messages](../message/message.md) with the other components of a Luos network.
-These messages, after a format control executed by Robus, they are stored in the memory of the MCU.
-Depending on the specified destination and the type of each message, they are either treated automatically by Robus and Luos, or they are sent to one or more [Services](../services/services.md).
+At the node level, communication is achieved by receiving and sending [messages](../message/message.md) with the other components of a Luos network.
+After Robus executes a format control, these messages are stored in the memory of the MCU.
+Depending on the specified destination and the type of each message, they are either treated automatically by Robus and Luos or sent to one or several [services](../services/services.md).

 <img src="../../../_assets/img/NodeFlow.png" height="400px" />

 ## Node Parameters Configuration

-Luos allow you to configure some parameters allowing to optimize the memory usage and adapt it to fit your needs.
-To make it we advise to use a configuration file call node_config.h.
-Put the file at the root folder of your project and add it in the compiling variables section of your IDE adding the line:
+Luos allows you to configure some parameters to optimize the memory usage and adapt it to fit your needs.
+To make it, we advise using a configuration file called *node_config.h*.
+Put the file at the root folder of your project and add it in the compiling variables section of your IDE by adding the following line:

  `#include node_config.h`

-You can use it to set all your custom configuration:
+You can use it to set all your custom configurations:
  - for the services of your node
  - for Luos library of your node
  - to modify Luos HAL config to make it fit with your design